 As soon as I returned home, I vowed to spend more time learning how to COOK Spanish food.
 So, I bought Claudia Roden’s the Food of Spain.
 The book includes the history of the regional cuisine of Spain as well as hundreds of traditional recipes from all over the country.
 The book is simply lovely too, with pretty photos and illustrations.
 I enjoy reading about food while sipping sherry, and yes, actually making some of the recipes too.

-FAQs – Best Food in Malaga
+FAQs - How To Find The Best food in malaga

-- What about the best paella in Malaga Spain?
 We talk about this more in our Malaga Food Guide, where we focus on where to eat in Malaga.
 The thing is that many travelers associate Spanish cuisine with paella, but Spanish cuisine is very regional.
 And, although it is possible to find paella in many touristy restaurants around the country, paella is really a Valencian dish.
 I can’t tell you where to eat paella in Malaga because I wouldn’t recommend it.
 If you must, ask at your hotel.
 And, above anything, don’t eat at the restaurants that have a sandwich board in front plastered with photos of paella.
 That is a corporate chain that sends out frozen paella around the country!

-- Are there free tapas in Malaga?
 Generally, no. Although traditionally, tapas were something that came along with a drink order, that tradition is hard to find in large Spanish cities.
 The one exception is Granada, where this is still a thing.
 It is not uncommon, though, for drinks to come with olives or perhaps some potato chips.

-- Where can I get more information about Malaga Tourism?
 The Malaga Tourist Office is located just between the port and Calle Marques de Larios, on Plaza de la Marina.
 The Malaga Spain Tourism office has all sorts of free Malaga tourist information including a Malaga tourist map.

-- How do I get to Malaga?
 We traveled around Andalusia for two weeks using a RENFE Spain Pass.
 The RENFE Spain Pass allows travelers to book a train pass for 4, 6, 8, or 10 journeys for a set price, starting at €250.
 It’s a great way to explore different regions of Spain, to explore outside the big gateway cities like Madrid and Barcelona.
 And, it can save a lot of money, particularly on long train journeys.
 Learn more about the RENFE Spain Pass here.

 *This post contains compensated links.
 Find more info in my DISCLAIMER.
 We were supported by the Malaga Tourism office during our stay in Malaga.